ryechris/Go-Intro/README.md

 go version
 ```

-The code are primarily answers to some problems on the tour given by the Go authors at go.dev.
+The code in this repository are primarily answers to some problems on the tour given by the Go authors at go.dev.

 For comments or inquiries, please contact:
 riyan [at] linux.com